GritLearning/grit/README.md

 ## Setup

 ```
 git clone grit              # or checkout via GUI client
 git clone grit-khmer        # or checkout via GUI client
 cd grit                     # or open a terminal in the grit directory
-ln -s ../grit-khmer content
+ln -s ../grit-khmer content # this will not work on windows :-(
 ```

 Setup node.js